+11.1.2.
 Pre-Invocation Handling

-As we've also seen in the Technical Overview chapter, Spring Security provides interceptors which control access to secure objects such as method invocations or web requests.
+Spring Security provides interceptors which control access to secure objects such as method invocations or web requests.
 A pre-invocation decision on whether the invocation is allowed to proceed is made by the AccessDecisionManager.